-Proprioception training: How to make sure you don't fall when you play sports
+Proprioception training – How to make sure you don’t fall when you play sports

 In most sports, athletes have to act quickly and react to immediate changes within the game.
-If your body isn't trained to manage these reactive changes, you may be setting yourself up for injury.
+If your body isn’t trained to manage these reactive changes, you may be setting yourself up for injury.
 Your body is a complicated machine, with muscles, tendons and bones working together to co-ordinate certain movements.
 To be successful and pain-free, all sports require synchronization of all these body parts to work in sequence.

 The perfect Tiger Woods golf swing requires his legs, torso and upper body to work together and to contract in a certain order.
 If something’s out of synch, the ball’s liable to land on either side of the fairway, deep in the rough.

 We may have a basic understanding of how the body works as one, but the tough part is trying to train it to make you a better all-around player in your particular sport.

 All muscles will help produce movement, but a few specialize in synchronizing the balance in the body.
 Others stabilize the spine and hold it in a safe, neutral position.
 Still others contract when necessary to help hold your balance due to a loss in co-ordination.
 You need to teach your body to help maintain your balance, co-ordinate, and contract all together as one.
 This is when training must become very specific to you and your sport.
 If your trainer does not focus on this, you might want to look elsewhere.

 The problem with your typical strength-training program (besides staying motivated) is that it often involves a machine that only isolates one particular muscle group.
 These machines often deal with a straight-ahead movement — something that doesn’t happen that often in most sports.
 This can increase your risk of injury and can also limit your performance on the court or the ice.